 This Fellowship both deepens the scholarly understanding of the complex ways in which law and legality are implicated in Palestine, and provides a supportive environment for scholars of Palestine to conduct research.
 The Fellow participates in the rich interdisciplinary environment of the Center for Palestine Studies, Columbia Law School, and Columbia University more generally.

-PARC is pleased to announce its fifth National Endowment for the Humanities (NEH) Fellowship Program at Independent Research Institutions (FPIRI) competition for post-doctoral scholars conducting field-based research in Palestine in the humanities or research with a humanistic approach.
-The program is open to U.S. citizen scholars and scholars who have been resident in the U.S. for the last three years.
-(US citizens do not have to be living in the US to be eligible.)
-Applications are due January 16, 2017.
+PARC announces its sixth National Endowment for the Humanities (NEH) competition for scholars conducting field-based research in Palestine in the humanities or research with a humanistic approach.
+Applicants must be scholars who have earned their PhD or completed their professional training.
+The program is open to U.S. scholars and scholars who have lived in the United States for a minimum of three years immediately preceding the application deadline.
+(U.S. citizens living outside the U.S. are also eligible.)
+Applications are due January 15, 2018.

-PARC is pleased to announce its 18th annual U.S. fellowship competition for doctoral and post-doctoral field-based research on Palestine to take place in Palestine, Jordan or Lebanon.
+PARC announces its 19th annual U.S. Research Fellowship competition for doctoral students and scholars who have earned their PhD.
+Field-based research may take place in Palestine, Israel, Jordan, or Lebanon.
 Applicants must be U.S. citizens.
-All fields of study will be considered.
-Applications are due January 9, 2017.
+Applications are due January 8, 2018.

 The Council of American Overseas Research Centers is pleased to offer a focused regional fellowship program enabling pre- and early postdoctoral scholars to carry out research in the humanities and related social sciences in countries bordering the Mediterranean and served by American overseas research centers.
 Applicants must be US citizens or permanent residents, doctoral candidates or scholars who have obtained a Ph.D. within the last 10 years, and propose three to nine months of research traveling to one or more Mediterranean region countries, at least one of which hosts a participating American overseas research center (this includes PARC).
 Applications are due January 15, 2017.
 For more details about this program and to apply, visit https://orcfellowships.fluidreview.com.